feiran-kyna-ji/data_challenge_flight_delay/README.md

 # Flight Delay Prediction

-This data challenge requires candidate to produce a set of code along with a document explaining the steps in 4 hours.
+This data challenge requires candidate to produce a set of code to predict flight delay, along with a document explaining the steps.
-This particular task requires candidate to predict flight delays using the previous flight delay information.